GoogleCloudPlatform/healthcare-federated-access-services/productionization.md

       ("gcp_key_gc" AND
       ("\"Completed\"" OR "\"Incomplete\"" OR "\"Aborted\"" OR "\"Conflict\"" OR "errors during execution"))
       ```
-   Once you see logs, remove the `"Completed"` option to filter only error
+   Once you see logs, remove the `Completed` option to filter only error
    states.
 Tune the query according to your setup and requirements.
 When ready,
    set up a Stackdriver metric that can be used to create an alert.